twitter/joauth/README.markdown

 ## Building

+**v.1.1.2 is the last version that can be built using scala 2.7.7, and now resides in the scala27 branch. v1.2 and above require scala > 2.8.0**

-*Dependencies*: servlet-api, commons-codec, (specs & mockito-all to run the tests).
+*Dependencies*: servlet-api, commons-codec, and thrust (specs & mockito-all to run the tests).
 These dependencies are managed by the build system.

 Use sbt (simple-build-tool) to build: